baheredia/set/Readme.md

 This is the game Set.
 See:
 [https://en.wikipedia.org/wiki/Set_(game)]

+## To play ##

+Download the file set.html (in the src directory) and the directory src/img.
+To play open set.html in any browser.

 ## Things to do ##

 List of things I want to do with it, in no particular order: